JJMcM/bookish-chainsaw/README.md

 There are no automated tests yet.
 Visual inspection in the browser ensures the layout and interactions behave as expected across screen sizes.

+To introduce automated coverage, follow the [Dashboard Test Harness Plan](docs/TEST_HARNESS_PLAN.md).
+It describes how to adopt Vitest with a jsdom environment so rendering and data-contract regressions can be caught before shipping.